 Can you use cooking oil in modern cars?

-If you run a diesel car, though, you may be thinking ‘Right then, let’s go grab some sunflower oil.’
+If you drive a diesel car, though, you might be thinking ‘Right then, let’s go grab some sunflower oil.’
 But hold on because it’s not quite that simple.

-The high viscosity of cooking oil means it can clog the ultra-high pressure fuel injectors modern diesels use, and there’s still the problem of it confusing fuel metering sensors.
-As a result, there’s a school of thought that cooking oil is best left for much older diesels with low-pressure injection and few electronics.
+As we mentioned before, the heavy viscosity of cooking oil means it can clog the ultra-high pressure fuel injectors modern diesels use, and there’s still the problem of it confusing fuel metering sensors.
+As a result, there’s a school of thought that cooking oil is best suited for much older diesels with low-pressure injection systems and fewer electronics.
 But, even in those cars, cooking oil can still clog up the fuel filter and lines, causing other problems and expenses further down the line.
 Cooking oil also doesn’t burn as completely as diesel, so the engine won’t run as smoothly.
 The car will also smell vaguely of chips.

 There are, however, ways of getting around the problems of using cooking oil to fuel a modern diesel car.

-Firstly, you can change your cooking oil.
-But don’t go tipping the waste oil from last night’s dinner into your car’s fuel tank (we’ll come onto that).
-We mean the clean, unused HVO available from the supermarket.
+Firstly, it is possible to modify cooking oil to run a car.
+But don’t go tipping the waste oil from last night’s dinner into your car’s fuel tank just yet (we’ll come onto that).
+As we mean the clean, unused HVO available from the supermarket.

-Modifying the oil means adding regular diesel to it.
-That thins the oil, reducing the rate at which the fuel system will eventually clog.
+To modify oil to run a car, you need to add regular diesel to it.
+This makes it thinner, reducing the rate at which the fuel system will eventually clog.
 The oil also burns better so the engine runs more smoothly.
 Modifying the oil doesn’t eliminate the problems it can cause, but it does increase the time between trips to the garage.

 As we’ve established, fuelling your car with cooking oil presents some problems.
 But you can modify your car to get around them.